'Compos(tech)la': smart technologies hit the streets on the occasion of the 'Santiago en Vivo' event

 Paula López

 CiTIUS's participation in Compos(tech)la is part of the Santiago en Vivo program, a movement that seeks to transform Compostela into a benchmark of economic, social, and cultural dynamism.
-Through activities that combine technology, culture, gastronomy, and sports, the event seeks to promote the city and local talent, reinforce the sense of belonging, and revitalize the economic fabric.
+Through activities combining technology, culture, gastronomy, and sports, the event aims to promote the city and local talent, reinforce the sense of belonging, and revitalize the economic fabric.

-In this context, the CiTIUS contributes by showing its commitment to transferring knowledge to society, bringing its research closer to people of all ages, and demonstrating how science and technology can improve everyday life.
+In this context, CiTIUS (a center co-financed by the European Union through the Galicia Feder 2021-2027 Program) contributes by showing its commitment to knowledge transfer to society, bringing its research to people of all ages, and demonstrating how science and technology can improve everyday life.